ShayanRostamzadeh/ShayanRostamzadeh/README.md

 🎯 Looking to collaborate on pentesting projets and available to join rea-teaming operations as a working student.

-💡 Open to discussing ideas and sharing knowledge about [Related interests].
+💡 Open to discussing ideas and sharing knowledge about Cybersecurity, Penetration Testing, Malware evelopment, and Embedded Systems.

 🏅 Certifications: Certified Ethical Hacker (CEH) Certification issued by EC-Council.